cyc115/Light-Racer/README.md

 and works with both players( WASD for player 1 and the arrows for player 2) 4.Collision detection is implemented.
 6.I've added a background image to the game (looks way cooler).
-However you need downlaod the image (tron2.jpg) from the Drive and you need to specify the path in the GamePanel constructor.
+However you need downlaod the image (tron2.jpg) from the Drive and you need to specify the file path in the GamePanel constructor.
 7.There is a demo image on the drive.

 8.Game may lag on your computer.The ups and fps are printed on the console.
 Ups should remain stable at around 30.